thtrieu/thtrieu.github.io/_posts/2022-07-01-death-meditation.md

 But looking at the infinity before and after life.
 Life is a precious tiny sparkle, within which I am gifted with the ability to do something and feel something, instead of nothing.

-That’s why parents think their children should be thankful to be born, and children sometimes resent their parents for giving them life, because each is standing on a different vantage point.
+That’s why parents think their children should be thankful to be born, and children sometimes resent their parents for giving them life, because each is standing on their own vantage point.

 ## **The countdown to death**